 Additionally, by constantly burning fat, your body will seek other sources of fat to fuel itself with.
 Most times, this usually ends up being that pesky belly fat!

-This season of celebration, don’t let your fear of gaining weight hold you back from enjoying your favourite meals.
+Don’t let your fear of gaining weight hold you back from enjoying your favourite meals.
 Instead, keep these tips and tricks in mind and you’ll be able to feast without fear.

 If you’d like to know more about the production of your body’s hormones, your thyroid and how they affect your metabolism, read on here!